Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 #### View all open sessions

-If you want to know if you’ve accidentally left sessions running, your home page will display a list of currently active sessions.
+If you want to know if you've accidentally left sessions running, your home page will display a list of currently active sessions.

 ![Posit Workbench session list](https://user-images.githubusercontent.com/45657289/213185308-ee5eed27-8622-478a-a80f-ae2edf63fa54.png)